DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I made the restaurant app responsive (50%) for smaller devices, and I started coding the service worker for caching the files and make the app usable offline.
 Then I practiced with mySQL.

 **Thoughts:** I'm switching from XHR to Fetch API entirely, and I plan to refactor the code in my other apps as well accordingly.

+### Day 93: 2018 July 4th

+**Today's Progress**: Again on the app, this time registering my service worker after checking that the browser supports it.
+Then I kept on going with the mySQL course.

+**Thoughts:** Making a progressive web app is tough, but it's clearly a must-have skill.
+I'm gonna practice harder.